-The testing program was conducted during operation of the gas turbine at base load, with no duct burner firing in the HRSG.
-Tests were also conducted during unit shutdown, startup, and low load operations.
-The results of those tests are not presented in this report.
+Most of the tests were conducted during operation of the gas turbine at base load, with no duct burner firing in the HRSG.
+Tests were also conducted during unit shutdown and startup, and during operation at approximately 60%, 15% and 3% load conditions.
 The process conditions were determined and controlled by the facility's operators.
 Coordination of the testing and operation schedule was provided by EPRI.